roidelapluie/prometheus-workshop/content/chapter/prometheus.md

     $ curl -XPOST http://localhost:9090/api/v1/admin/tsdb/snapshot
     ```

-    Look in the data directory
+    Look in the data directory.

+    {{% note %}}
+    This is snapshotting the TSDB.
+There is another kind of snapshot, Memory
+    Snapshot on Shutdown, which is a different feature.
+    {{% /note %}}

 1. Delete a timeserie